AriFordsham/GHCWiki/dependent-haskell/phase1.md

 during a merge, and the new name reminds me (and, potentially, others someday) to handle both type variables and coercion variables.

+**SLPJ** type/kind variable are erased, but coercion variables are value-level and are not erased.
+So a `TyCoVar` is a bit of a mysterious beast.

 Similarly, a `TvSubst` without a coercion substitution just doesn't make sense.
 So, `TvSubst` and `CvSubst` have been combined to `TCvSubst`.